UPHOLSTERY CLEANING SERVICESProfessional furniture & upholstery cleaning in Gastonia & Hickory areas

 How Do We Clean Your Upholstery?

 The secret to Chem-Dry’s drier, healthier upholstery cleaning: millions of tiny effervescent carbonated cleaning bubbles.
 The carbonating solutions penetrate deep into the upholstery, literally exploding dust and dirt off the surface.
 After this, we use hot water extraction to whisk them away and ensure a thorough clean.
-Our safe, non-toxic upholstery cleaning in Hickory and Gastonia actually helps your sofas, love seats, couches, and chairs stay cleaner for longer.
+Our safe, non-toxic upholstery cleaning in Hickory and Gastonia, NC actually helps your sofas, love seats, couches, and chairs stay cleaner for longer.

 Hot Carbonating Extraction Process Makes Homes Healthier